-If you do not go through the gate correctly in DH, SG and GS, you must stop, not going through further gates or climb back to correct the fault.
+If you do not go through the gate correctly in DH, SG and GS, you must stop, not go through further gates or climb back to correct the fault.
 You must leave the course as soon as you safely can.

-In a slalom, you may correct the fault providing you do not interfere with the run of the next competitor or are passed by the next competitor.
-To correct the fault, you must:
+In a slalom, depending on the class of race, you may o not interfere with the run of the next competitor o correct the fault providing you do not interfere with the run of the next competitor or are passed by the next competitor.